UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

 Comprehensions are another way of expressing the "map" pattern from functional programming.

 Python does have a ``map()`` function, which pre-dates comprehensions.
 But it does much of the same things -- and most folks think comprehensions are the more "Pythonic" way to do it.
 And there is nothing that can be expressed with ``map()`` that cannot be done with a comprehension.
-IF youare not familiar with ``map()``, you can saftly skip this, but if you are:
+If you are not familiar with ``map()``, you can safely skip this, but if you are:

 .. code-block:: python